najat321/ypai03_concrete_cracks_classification/README.md

 ### i.
 What this project does?
 This project is to perform image classification to classify concretes with or without cracks applying transfer learning.
 ### ii.
 Any challenges that was faced and how I solved them?
 - There were some challenges in the data preparation process where there were no train, test and validation dataset given.
-I solved them splitting the data into train, test and validation dataset.
+I solved them by splitting the data into train, test and validation dataset.
 - Data augmentation model was created to artificially increase the size of the training dataset.
 - Transfer learning was applied to achieve good performance and reducing the need for extensive training on expensive hardware.
 ### iii.
 Some challenges / features you hope to implement?